MSHP Volunteers Have Fun in Many Ways!

 Note: Volunteers handle cash, work around historic collections and instruct children.
 All volunteers are required to pass a LiveScan backround check before assuming their duties.

-Storekeepers work in the Cooper Museum Store and promote and interpret the Cooper-Molera Adobe and garden, and other buildings and activities.
+Storekeepers work in the Custom House gift shop and promote and interpret Monterey State Historic Park buildings and activities.
 They sell items and help visitors understand why these items are sold.
-Storekeepers ensure the Cooper-Molera property remains open to the public seven days per week.
+Storekeepers ensure the Custom House remains open to the public seven days per week.
 Proceeds from the store directly support the park's educational progams for children.

 Walking Tour Guide